kunaivi/opennms-tutorials-1/session2/Exercise-2-service-monitoring1.md

       '
 ```
 After this initialisation step, this container exits.
-Without wordpress-cli, you would have the manually configure the wordpress instance on first start.
+Without wordpress-cli, you would have t0 manually configure the Wordpress instance on first start.

 The nginx configuration is held in [wp-load-balencer-with-ssl.conf](..\session2\minimal-minion-activemq\container-fs\nginx\conf.d\wp-load-balencer-with-ssl.conf).
 THis sets up https termination and the round robin request forwarding the the three wordpress servers.